 Why is this more secure?
 Because the attacker will never have the CSRF token from the page.
 The attacker provides the link to the GET request, but the attacker will not have the CSRF token it is only obtained from visiting the page as the logged in user.
 With this approach the URL is not reusable for all users as they all have different CSRF tokens.
 Without the CSRF token the request should be rejected.
 When the user actually browses the site the token should be added to the header if making the GET request.

 Check the origin and referer header

 You can assure that the request comes from the same origin (your website) by checking the origin and/or referer header.
 This header will contain the domain/url from where the request is sent from.
 Yes this header can be changed by scripting but there is no way to do so in the examples above (where a user clicks a link).
 In this approach you should deny requests which are not originating from your site.

 Most browsers already implement this through the same origin policy.

 Wrapping it up

 CSRF is not that hard to counter.
-By not misuing the HTTP GET verb you will already be very far.
-But simple counter measures like the two above can secure your users (yes not you, your users) against this attack.
+By not misusing the HTTP GET verb you will already be very far.
+But simple countermeasures like the two above can secure your users (yes not you, your users) against this type of attack.